tkhamez/neucore/doc/API.md

 - Validates the ESI token from a director. `/user/settings/system/validate-director`

 ### tracking

+Allows a player to view corporation member tracking data.

 Corporation API
 - Returns all corporations that have member tracking data. `/user/corporation/tracked-corporations`